zcking/gftp/README.md

 To build GFTP from source, run the following Go command:

 ```
-go install github.com/zcking/gftp
+go install github.com/zcking/gsh
 ```

-This will install the `gftp` binary into your Go installation's `bin/` directory, which should already be in your system's `PATH` environment variable.
+This will install the `gsh` binary into your Go installation's `bin/` directory, which should already be in your system's `PATH` environment variable.

-After running the install command, simply run `gftp` to test that the command is found.
+After running the install command, simply run `gsh` to test that the command is found.